kmarcie/mkhud/README.md

 4:3 - Kind of.
 Most elements on the right side of the screen get cut off.

+Currently working on 16:10 support.
+Will work on the others once I am done.

 Fonts
 ------------
 If your fonts aren't working, go to mkHUD/resource/fonts, select all > right click > Install.
 Restart TF2 and you should be able to see the fonts.